JeremiahBTech12/Azure-Cost-Visibility-Dashboard/README.md

 ## Building The Cost Dashboard In Azure Workbooks

 ### Azure Workbooks is a reporting tool built into the Azure portal.
-You will build a dashboard that shows spending by service and by resource group.
+You will build a dashboard that shows spending by resource group, resource, and service.

 - In the portal, search for Monitor → click Workbooks in the left menu
 - Click + New